Skip to content

 Almond flour is another common low carb baking “flour” made from ground blanched almonds.
 Almond flour can be tricky to bake with because it contains its own fat which wheat flour doesn’t.
 However, these keto tortillas are pan fried in butter, and the fat from the ground almonds is actually a good thing.

 Almond flour is what makes these low carb tortillas feel light and fluffy.
-Our Psyllium and Oat fiber are forming a bendy but stable structure for our tortilla, but there is more to a good homemade tortilla than being pliable and soft.
+The psyllium and Oat fiber are forming a bendy but stable structure in the tortilla, but there is more to a good homemade tortilla than being pliable and soft.
 It needs to taste good too.

-The almond flour will be supported by our psyllium and oat fiber structure and make your keto tortilla bread soft and light
+The almond flour is supported by the psyllium and oat fiber structure to make a soft, pliable, and good tasting keto tortilla.

 Tips For Making Keto Tortillas